 Doctors use physical examinations, imaging tests, blood test and, sometimes, bone marrow tests to determine the extent of the disease.
 This determination is called "staging."
 Staging provides important information for treatment planning.

-|Stage II||Involvement of two or more lymph node regions on the same side of the diaphragm (a thin muscle below the lungs and heart that separates the chest from the abdomen), either above the diaphragm or below the diaphragm, OR
+HL cells found in two or more lymph node regions on the same side of the diaphragm (the thin muscle below the lungs and heart that separates the chest from the abdomen), either above the diaphragm or below the diaphragm, OR

-- Fever, excessive sweating and weight loss.
+- Fever, excessive sweating and/or weight loss

 - Download or order The Leukemia & Lymphoma Society's free booklet, Hodgkin Lymphoma.